 Your bacon-cheeseburger-loving friends are going to be jealous when you take a bite of this vegetarian deliciousness.
 So robust in flavor, these hearty burgers are made with the goodness of sweet potatoes, black beans, millet, and corn.
 And the creamy avocado sauce on top is like a beautiful ribbon tied around your birthday present — it adds the perfect touch.

-Savory and simple, this dinner will only cost you 367 calories — much less than the 520 for a regular burger.
-Keep reading to learn how to make this vitamin-A-packed veggie burger.
+Savory and simple, this dinner will only cost you 367 calories — much less than the 520 for a regular burger, and it's packed with vitamin A.

 To make this recipe gluten-free, use certified gluten-free oats and gluten-free hamburger buns.
 To veganize this recipe, substitute soy yogurt for Greek yogurt when making the cream sauce.